5 bedroom 2.5 bath home with garage,

 Oil furnace hot air. wood stove.

-includes front loader washer & dryer.
-Newer appliances.
+includes newer appliances washer/dryer hookup.
 Family room & living room.

 Lisbon was first granted in 1763 by Colonial Governor Benning Wentworth as "Concord".
 In 1764 the town was renamed "Chiswick", after the Duke of Devonshire's castle, while Rumford in central New Hampshire took the name "Concord" in 1765.
 In 1768, the town was settled and renamed again, this time to "Gunthwaite", after a relation of Colonial Governor John Wentworth.
 The name "Lisbon" was selected by Governor Levi Woodbury when it was incorporated in 1824.
 His friend, Colonel William Jarvis, had been consul at Lisbon, Portugal.
 The town once included land that is now part of Littleton and Sugar Hill.